Workshops & classes

 This workshop emphasizes the people and architecture of North India, the palette of India’s colors, from the riches of its palaces to the down-to-earth lives of its people.

-June 21–23, 2024 (fourth day is an online session to critique photographs taken during the workshop)
+June 19–21, 2026 (fourth day is a 3-4 hour online session several weeks later to critique photographs taken during the workshop)

 Register: hsteinfoto@aol.com